HafizAhmadHassan/React-JS-Day2/README.md

 Contains my notes

-How to run template in reactjs
+## How to run template in reactjs download and go to directory
 1. npm install
 2. npm start